Reynolds, Delay homers help lift Pirates over Red Sox 7-6

 Reynolds cut the gap to 5-4 with a second-inning homer and Justin Suwinski tied the score with an RBI single in the third.

-Delay led off the fourth with his first home run this season and second of his caree and Reynolds homered two batters later for a 7-5 lead.
+Delay led off the fourth with his first home run this season and second of his career, and Reynolds homered two batters later for a 7-5 lead.

 A misplay by Devers helped the Pirates take the early lead.
 With one out Reynolds dropped a bloop single behind second base.
 Ji Man Choi got aboard after his fly ball to shallow left field was lost in the twilight by Devers and found the grass for a hit.